HHousen/lecture2notes/README.md

 ## Install
 Installation is made easy due to conda environments.
 Simply run this command from the root project directory: `conda env create` and conda will create and environment called `lecture2notes` with all the required packages in [environment.yml](environment.yml).

 Certain functions in the End-To-End [transcribe](End-To-End/transcribe.py) file require additional downloads.
 If you are not using the transcribe feature of the End-To-End approach then this notice can safely be ignored.
 These extra files are not necessary depending on your configuration.
 To use the similarity function to compare two transcripts a spacy model is needed, which you can learn more about on the spacy [starter models](https://spacy.io/models/en-starters) and [core models](https://spacy.io/models/en) documentation.
 More importantly, the default transcription method is to use `DeepSpeech`.
-You need to download the `DeepSearch` model from the [releases page](https://github.com/mozilla/DeepSpeech/releases) to use this method or you can specify a different method with the `--transcription_method` flag such as `--transcription_method sphinx`.
+You need to download the `DeepSearch` model (the `.pbmm` acoustic model and the scorer) from the [releases page](https://github.com/mozilla/DeepSpeech/releases) to use this method or you can specify a different method with the `--transcription_method` flag such as `--transcription_method sphinx`.
 You can learn more in the section of the documentation regarding the End-To-End [transcribe](End-To-End/transcribe.py) file.

 ### Step-by-Step Instructions
 1. Clone this repository: `git clone https://github.com/HHousen/lecture2notes.git`.